gonzojive/solar/inverter/README.md

 them on
 [his web site](http://www.timnolan.com/index.php?page=solar-grid-intertie-inverter).

+The website is no longer available, and I cannot confirm the license of the original code at this point.

 ## Project Technical Description

 An inverter is basically an electronic device that takes a DC input voltage and